balena-io/balena-sdk-python/DOCUMENTATION.md

     list: list contains info of applications.
 ### Function: get_api_key(name)

 Get the API key for a specific application.
+This function only works if you log in using credentials or Auth Token.

 #### Args:
     name (str): application name.